jkransen/fijnstof/README.md

     - Expand filesystem, to take advantage of the entire SD card storage

 ### Optional: Add authorized SSH key

+_Skip this section if you don't mind yet entering passwords._

 To avoid having to enter your password for every _ssh_ or _scp_, you can add an SSH public key to the pi.